jritchieBAE/mTLS-client-server/README.md

 - NewTlsClient(certPath string)
 - NewMtlsClient(cerPath, keyPath string)

-The client object returned by these methods can read from a server with a call to client.Get(url)
+The object returned by these methods is a standard http.Client object and can be used to contact a server as per the standard API